-Ambassador Andrew Young Attends ATL Screening Of ‘THE BANKER’
+Ambassador Andrew Young Attends ATL Screening Of ‘THE BANKER’ Sponsored By Epiq Collective

 Ambassador Andrew Young Attends ATL Screening Of 'The Banker'

-Ambassador Andrew Young Attends ATL Screening Of ‘THE BANKER’
+Ambassador Andrew Young Attends ATL Screening Of ‘THE BANKER’ Sponsored By Epiq Collective

 THE BANKER is in theaters and sparking important conversations.
 Atlanta’s The Plaza Theater was filled to capacity with guests ready to watch Apple TV’s original film during a screening sponsored by Epiq Collective, a commercial real estate investment company focusing on real estate investing in hotels, multifamily, office, and retail.